Home Donate News Room

 Applications for the Mike Shannon Scholarship Fund are being accepted now through May 1.
 A recipient will be announced on June 1.
 Interested students can learn more about the scholarship application requirements at stlpressclub.org/scholarships.html.

-Press Club of St. Louis Announces Winners
+Press Club of St. Louis Announces Winners of First Writing Contest

 From budding high school journalists to seasoned, veteran members of the news media, the winners of the St. Louis Press Club’s inaugural writing contest showcase the depth and expanse of the current state of writing in the area.
 Press Club received fifty entries for its inaugural contest.